History

 6th of May 1969

-Professor Vlugter received as first the title of honorary member
+Professor Vlugter was the first to receive the title of honorary member

 May 1983